maciti/maciti.github.io/_posts/2017-04-25-mock-service-in-soapui.markdown

 title:  "Mock Service in SoapUi"
 date:   2017-04-25 19:55:01 +0100
 categories: SOA
 description: "SoapUI provides a feature to create mock services.
-Suppose you have to integrate your application with..."
+Suppose you have to integrate your application with a third party service based on a WSDL.
+Maybe, for some reasons, you don’t want to call the real service,  or the real service is still under development..."
 ---
 # [](#header-1)Mock Service in SoapUI